 While our Chief Executive Officer and other executive officers may attend meetings of the human capital and compensation committee or our Board of Directors from time to time, the ultimate decisions regarding executive officer compensation are made solely by the members of our human capital and compensation committee and, in the case of compensation decisions for our Chief Executive Officer, the non-employee members of our Board of Directors.
 These decisions are based not only on our human capital and compensation committee's deliberations, but also on input requested from outside advisors, including our human capital and compensation committee's outside compensation consultant, with respect to, among other things, market data analyses.
-The final decisions relating to our Chief Executive Officer's compensation have historically been based on recommendations of our human capital and compensation committee typically discusses proposals for our Chief Executive Officer's compensation committee typically discusses proposals for our Chief Executive Officer's compensation committee typically discusses proposals for our Chief Executive Officer's compensation package with him but always makes final decisions regarding his compensation when he is not present.
-Decisions regarding other executive officers have typically been made by our human capital and compensation committee after considering recommendations from our Chief Executive Officer.
+The final decisions relating to our Chief Executive Officer's compensation have historically been based on recommendations of our human capital and compensation committee typically discusses proposals for our Chief Executive Officer's compensation package with him but always makes final decisions regarding his compensation when he is not present.
+Decisions regarding other executive officers have typically been made by our human capital and compensation committee after considering recommendations for our Chief Executive Officer.